alibaba/AliOS-Things/network/bluetooth/bt_mesh_profile/README.rst

 This example demonstrates how to leverage the Alibaba ble mesh profile APIs to support provisioning with Tmall Genius (as provisioner) over PB-GATT bearer and join the bluetooth low energy mesh network.
+After success provisioning and pairing, usr can control the light on/off status by speaking with Tmall Genius.

 Alibaba ble mesh profile APIs are encapsulated based on ported Zephyr bluetooth mesh stack.
 If vendor has their own ble mesh stack, just need to